palewire/metar-weather-bot/README.md

-# metar-weather-bot
-A Twitter bot that posts the latest airport weather reports
+A Twitter bot that posts the latest airport weather reports to [@LAXWeatherBot](https://twitter.com/LAXWeatherBot)